clayne/FROST-Fast/README.md

 ## Changelog

+**v1.2.1**
+* Removed Unequip Pipboy
+* Removed Pipboy Flashlight and its compatibility patch for Unequip Pipboy

 **v1.2.0**

 * Updated FROST Plus to use latest version v0.4.7
 * Updated FROST Interior Cell Fixes to use latest version v2.0
-* Added Pip-Boy Flashlight with a compatibility patch for Unequip Pip-Boy
+* Added Pip-Boy Flashlight with a compatibility patch for Unequip Pipboy
 * Added FROST - Accessible Med-Tek Research
 * Removed Atomic Radio to reduce download size
 * Removed More Where That Came From - Diamond City Radio Edition to reduce download size